fdrgsp/cali/README.md

 **Calculation** (bidirectional jitter-based synchrony):

 1. **Input**: Two binary spike trains (arrays of 0s and 1s representing spike times).
-2. Spike events are defined as the rising edges in the binary spike trains.
+2. Spike events are defined as all non-zero frames in the binary spike trains (i.e., every frame where the value is 1).
+When rising-edge analysis is enabled, only the onset frames (transitions from 0 to 1) are used instead.
 3. For each spike in neuron $i$, check whether neuron $j$ fires within a temporal tolerance window of $±w$ frames.
 If yes, count this as a coincident spike.
 4. Repeat in the opposite direction: for each spike in neuron $j$, check for a spike in neuron $i$ within $±w$ frames.
 5. Count coincidences in both directions: